paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/uscompanies.md

 We can search for people as well.
 Use the search bar at the top to specify **Officers** and [search for Justin Timberlake](https://opencorporates.com/officers?q=justin+timberlake&utf8=%E2%9C%93).

 This is quite a distinctive name so most matches - not necessarily all - are likely to be the person we are expecting.
 For more common names we will have to look for other clues of confirmation (or pick up the phone to check).

+He is listed as a director of Big Dipper Motors - would this be the same person?
+More checks would be needed.

+He is also a director of a Foundation - would those details appear on 990 filings?
+(More below)

+## Example 3: digging into a political donor: Richard Cook

+Richard Cook is a political donor.
+He's [listed as a director](https://beta.companieshouse.gov.uk/officers/6YP-Ed7vjPHMkQNAGO9tc-jfS98/appointments) of DDR Recycling Limited.

+That is linked to DDR USA.
+A search on OpenCorporates takes you to the company DDR International Recycling LLC, and the registry in California.
+This leads to documents including a filing statement, and the person Gerry Gallagher.

+Court records on PACER (signing up involves confirming via post) or Pacermonitor (not free) or Courtlistener (free) shows that the company was involved in a fraud case.
+Richard Cook is named in the documents.